enriclluelles/route_translator/README.md

 Although locales are stored by Rails as a symbol (`:es`), when linking to a page in a different locale you need to use a string (`'es'`).
 Otherwise, instead of a namespaced route (`/es/my-route`) you will get a parameterized route (`/my-route?locale=es`).

-If the page contains a localized slug, the above snippet does not work and a custom implementation is neede.
+If the page contains a localized slug, the above snippet does not work and a custom implementation is needed.

 More information at [Generating translated URLs](https://github.com/enriclluelles/route_translator/wiki/Generating-translated-URLs)